 Aspect: Required.
 Choose from the available aspects in the drop down list.
 Do not choose flashing aspects for semaphores!
 The semaphore will act weird as it tries and fails to keep up with the stream of movements.

-Called on sensor: Required.
+Called on sensor: Required for signal heads.
 Choose from the sensors defined in your system already.

 Select either Left or Right to proceed.
 On the next screen that appears, you will notice that the "Rules:" area is blank, and that "Add New" is only button enabled.
 Press "Add New" now, and notice how the bottom half of the screen is enabled for editing of this new rule.